zeroxf89/agenticSeek/README.md

 - **Divide and Conquer**: For big tasks, spins up multiple agents to plan and execute.

-- **Tool-Equipped**: From basic search to flight APIs and file exploration, every agent has it's own tools.
+- **Tool-Equipped**: From basic search to api and file exploration, every agent has it's own tools.

 - **Memory**: Remembers what’s useful, your preferences and past sessions conversation.